ansible/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

 There are two problems with running the main function of a module:

-* It can be difficult to set up the arguments correctly so that the module will get them as parameters.
+* Since the module is supposed to accept arguments on ``STDIN`` it is a bit difficult to set up the arguments correctly so that the module will get them as parameters.
-* All modules finish by calling either the ``module.fail_json`` or ``module.exit_json``, but these won't work correctly in a testing environment.
+* All modules should finish by calling either the ``module.fail_json`` or ``module.exit_json``, but these won't work correctly in a testing environment.

 Passing Arguments
 -----------------

+..
+This section should be updated once https://github.com/ansible/ansible/pull/31456 is closed since the function below will be provided in a library file.

 To pass arguments to a module correctly, use a function that stores the parameters in a special string variable.
 Module creation and argument processing is